amt-13/ExcelXML/README.md

-# ExcelXML
+# Excel XML
-ExcelXML Library to Create XML File with Excel Tags
+Excel XML Library to write XML File for the excel with Formats

 Sample Result on Excel: